 Figure 5.
 FOXM1 positively regulates the NPM-ALK/STAT3 signalling axis.
-(A) Western blot analysis of SupM2 and UCONN-L2 cells treated with two FOXM1 shRNA species for 96 hours showed a reduction of phosphorylated ALK and phosphorylated STAT3 in both cell lines.
-(B) Doxycycline-induced expression of FOXM1 in SupM2 cells upregulated the phosphorylation of ALK and that of STAT3 in a dose-dependent manner.
-Of note, the total STAT3 level was also increased.
-In the same experiment, Cyclin B1, a known FOXM1 downstream target, was found to be increased. -actin was used as a loading control.
-(C) Overexpression of FOXM1 in 293T cells transfected with NPM-ALK constructs led to a substantial increase of phosphorylated ALK, with the total NPM-ALK being unchanged.
-Of note, in the absence of NPM-ALK, overexpression of FOXM1 also increased the expression of STAT3 and pSTAT3.
+(A) Western blot analysis of the indicated proteins in SupM2 and UCONN-L2 cells treated with two individual FOXM1 shRNA for 96 hours.
+(B) Expression of the indicated proteins in SupM2 cells following exposure to increasing concentrations of doxycycline for xx hours, activating expression of FOXM1. -actin was used as a loading control.
+(C) Western blot analysis for expression of proteins in cells over-expressing FOXM1 in a dox-inducible manner in 293T cells transduced to express NPM-ALK.
+Data are representative of……

 Figure 6 NPM-ALK promotes the transcriptional activity of FOXM1.

-(A) FOXM1 luciferase reporter activity was measured following knockdown of NPM-ALK in SupM2 cells.
-Compared to scrambled siRNA, NPM-ALK siRNA significantly lowered the luciferase reporter activity in ALK+ ALCL cells (B) siRNA knockdown of NPM-ALK largely abrogated the DNA binding ability of FOXM1.
-As shown in the input signals, the total FOXM1 protein level was not appreciably altered with the siRNA treatment.
-(C, D) FOXM1 luciferase reporter activity was measured in HEK 293 cells following co-transfection of FOXM1, NPM-ALKWT or NPM-ALKFFF vectors.
-Of note, the FOXM1 reporter was first introduced in HEK 293 and which were then split for a second transfection to ensure equal reporter amounts.
-A GFP vector was used to compensate equal amount of plasmid for each sample.
-(E) PCR amplifcation of two promoter regions of CNNB1 (Cyclin B1 promoter) was performed following chromatin immunoprecipitation with control and FOXM1 antibody (see Supplemental Material and Methods).
-In HEK 293 cells, co-transfectionof NPM-ALKWT and FOXM1 potentiated the ability of FOXM1 to interact with the CNNB1 promoter.
-In contrast, co-transfection of the kinase dead NPM-ALKFFF or GFP vectors along with FOXM1 did not produce this same effect.
+(A) Cells transfected with siRNA to ALK or a scrambled sequence in the presence or absence of a FOXM1 promoter?-luciferase reporter construct were assessed for luciferase activity.
+(B) analysis of FOXM1 binding to a FOXM1 consensus DNA sequence probe following siRNA-mediated inhibition of NPM-ALK expression (C, D) FOXM1 luciferase reporter activity was measured in HEK 293 cells following co-transfection of FOXM1, NPM-ALKWT or NPM-ALKFFF vectors.
+(E) PCR amplifcation of two promoter regions of CNNB1 (Cyclin B1 promoter) was performed following chromatin immunoprecipitation with a control IgG or FOXM1 antibody in HEK 293 cells, co-transfected with either NPM-ALKWT or kinase-dead NPM-ALKFFF.
+Data are representative of……

-Figure 7 FOXM1 and NPM-ALK physically interact through their mutuation associations with NPM1
+Figure 7 FOXM1 and NPM-ALK form a complex through their associations with NPM1

-(A) Reciprocal co-immunoprecipitation (IP) experiments shown in the top and middle panels revealed binding between FOXM1 and NPM-ALK.
-Whole cell lysates were used, and the input signals are shown on the top right panel.
-(B) The use of a biotinylated DNA probe carrying FOXM1 consensus sequences (3X) led to the pull down of both FOXM1 and NPM-ALK.
-Nuclear cell lysates were used, and the input signals are shown on the bottom right panel.
-(C) Immunopreicpitation was performed in SupM2 FOXM1 Tet-ON cells after treatment with doxycycline following shRNA mediated knockdown of NPM1.
-As shown in the right side FOXM1 immunoprecipitation panel, NPM1 silencing significantly reduced the ability of FOXM1 to bind to NPM-ALK.
-(D) HEK 293 cells were transfected with FOXM1 and either with GFP, NPM-ALKWT or NPM-ALKFFF expression vectors followed by co-immunoprecipitation with FOXM1 antibody.
-FOXM1 immunopreicpitated significantly more efficiently with NPM-ALKWT compared to NPM-ALKFFF.
+(A) Reciprocal co-immunoprecipitation (IP) experiments shown in the top and middle panels of FOXM1 and NPM-ALK respectively in the indicated cell lines.
+(B) A biotinylated DNA probe consisting of FOXM1 consensus sequences (3X) was immunoprecipitated from nuclear cell lysates of the SUPM2 and Karpas-299 cell lines respectively.
+(C) Immunopreicpitation of NPM-ALK from SupM2 FOXM1 Tet-ON cells after treatment with doxycycline following shRNA mediated knockdown of NPM1.
+(B) Co-immunoprecipitation was performed with FOXM1 antibody in HEK 293 cells following transfection of cells with FOXM1 and with either NPM-ALK, EML4-ALK or ALK (full length) expression vectors.
+(D) HEK 293 cells were transfected with FOXM1 and either GFP, NPM-ALKWT or NPM-ALKFFF expression vectors followed by co-immunoprecipitation with a FOXM1 antibody.

 Figure 8 Hypothetical model of the NPM-ALK—NPM1—FOXM1 interaction